XSEDE/CRI_JS_Cluster_Tutorial/README.md

 ```
 ### Install and configure scheduler daemon (slurmd) on compute nodes

+In a production system, this would usually be accomplished by building an image
+on the headnode, which is then pushed out to the compute nodes at boot time, rather
+than allowing the compute nodes access to the public internet.
+(Setting up a proxy
+through the headnode is also an option to make in-place installation easier...)

 Now, as on the headnode, add the OpenHPC repository and install the ohpc-slurm-client to
 EACH compute node.
 ```